FrancescaRicter/ADL-Weather-Phenomena-Classification/README.md

 # Image Classification of Weather Phenomena

-## How To Run the Weather Phenomena Demo
+## How To Run the Weather Phenomena Demo Web Application
 1. Prerequisites
     Ensure you have the following installed:
     - Python (>=3.7)